National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

 Flora and fauna: In lower altitudes, pines and hemlocks grow.
-In the higher altitudes, shrubs, mosses and lichens can be found.
-Plants don’t grow in the peaks as there is snow all year round.
-There are about 118 species of birds found in the Sagarmatha National Park.
+In the higher altitudes, shrubs, mosses, and lichens can be found.
+Plants don't grow in the peaks as there is snow all year round.
+There are about 118 bird species found in the Sagarmatha National Park.
 One can even spot snow leopards and red pandas.

-Activities: Hiking through the harsh temperatures and difficult terrains of Sagarmatha National Park isn’t easy.
-But would definitely be a once-in-a-lifetime kind of a trip.
-You can trek, hike, camp around the picturesque views of the Himalayas.
+Activities: Hiking through the harsh temperatures and difficult terrains of Sagarmatha National Park isn't easy.
+But it would definitely be a once-in-a-lifetime kind of trip.
+You can trek, hike, and camp around the picturesque views of the Himalayas.

 Location: Sagarmatha National Park having an arduous terrain, is not directly connected by road.
 The nearest airport is Tenzing Hillary Airport at Lukla.
 The nearest city is Namche Bazaar and Khumjung.
 If going by road, a bus goes to Jiri from Kathmandu.
 Jiri is 100 km from the National Park.